Chagar Bazar: Archaeology

 The site contains two mounds, a higher but smaller one to the south and a lower larger northern one.
 Occupation was Halaf at the northern end then at the southern end in the Late Chalcolithic period followed by full occupation in the 3rd millennium BC.
 The 2nd millennium BC occupation was restricted to the northern (5 hectare) mound.
-Chagar Bazar was excavated for three seasons by the British archaeologist Max Mallowan, with his wife Agatha Christie, from 1935 to 1937.
-Many of the artefacts discovered were brought to the British Museum.
-Besides pottery, a large number of Old Babylonian period clay tablets written in cuneiform script were discovered.
-Work was resumed at the site in 1999 by an expedition from the British School of Archaeology in Iraq in cooperation with University of Liège archaeologists and the Syrian Directorate-General of Antiquities and Museums.
-During these excavations, which ended in 2002, 214 cuneiform tablets were recovered.
+Chagar Bazar was excavated for three seasons by the British archaeologist Max Mallowan, with his wife Agatha Christie, under the auspices of the British Museum and of the British School of Archaeology in Iraq from 1935 to 1937 after two trial trenches (A and B) were dug in 1934.
+Intrusive Roman and Islamic period burials were on the surface.
+Virgin soil was found at a depth of 16 meters where pottery of the Sakje Geuzi (Coba Höyük) type was found.
+Fifteen occupational layers were determined and finds included painted figurines and a Halaf period cylinder seal.
+About 1/2 (10 levels) of the occupation was from the Halaf period and the remaining 1/2 (5 periods) from the "historic" period.
+There was a noticeable period of abandonment between the 5th and 6th layers.
+Two nearby mounds,Tell Germayir and Tell Arbit, were also sounded and remains from the 3rd and 4th millennium found.
+Many of the artifacts discovered were brought to the British Museum.